aolenevme/lint-fs/README.md

 # Lint-fs 📐
-Lint your filesystem with regular expressions!
+Lint Your File System with Regular Expressions!

 ## Why?
 We have got linters and static analyzers.
-But stated structure of your project plays equally important role in keeping your code clean.
+But the stated structure of your project plays an equally important role in keeping your code clean.
-**So welcome the automated tool for linting filesystem of your projects!** ✌️
+**So welcome the automated tool for linting the filesystem of your projects!** ✌️

 ## How?
 1. Install